scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/Jenkins-CI-Integration.md

 # {{ $frontmatter.title }}

->Discover Scantist's capabilities with Jenkins integration
+> Discover {{companyConfig.COMPANY_NAME}}'s capabilities with Jenkins integration

 ## Jenkins CI

 Jenkins is a popular choice of continuous integration and continuous delivery solution for developers to integrate with a variety of development, testing, and deployment tools.
 Jenkins is highly extensible and customizable, which makes it suitable for a wide range of projects - from small single-developer projects to large enterprise-level applications.

-Integrating Scantist into the development lifecycle of Jenkins CI can help enforce security and licensing compliance in the CI/CD pipeline.
-There are two ways to integrate Scantist with Jenkins CI:
+Integrating {{companyConfig.COMPANY_NAME}} into the development lifecycle of Jenkins CI can help enforce security and licensing compliance in the CI/CD pipeline.
+There are two ways to integrate {{companyConfig.COMPANY_NAME}} with Jenkins CI:

 1. Build Script on Jenkins CI

 2. Using Jenkinsfile

-## Follow these steps to integrate Scantist with Jenkins CI using Jenkinsfile
+## Follow these steps to integrate {{companyConfig.COMPANY_NAME}} with Jenkins CI using Jenkinsfile

 This approach allows Jenkins users to scan their code for security vulnerabilities and licensing issues during the build process.

 <ol>
 <li>Create access token</li>

-You will need to create an access token on Scantist to authenticate and authorize the integration between Scantist and other tools.
+You will need to create an access token on {{companyConfig.COMPANY_NAME}} to authenticate and authorize the integration between {{companyConfig.COMPANY_NAME}} and other tools.

 <li>Have your build script ready</li>

 Navigate to your project settings page on Jenkins and click on `Configure`.

 Under the `Build` section, make sure you have a build script prepared for your project.
-This script will aid Scantist SCA in collecting both direct and transitive dependencies.
+This script will aid {{companyConfig.COMPANY_NAME}} SCA in collecting both direct and transitive dependencies.
 If you don't have a build script, you can skill the steps.

 <img src="/images/Build-based-Scan-CICD-Pipeline/jenkins/part1-step2.1.png" />